Dental Implants in Edmonton

 Dental implants provide many benefits for you, whether you have lost one tooth or a whole mouthful of teeth.
 Although you need to discuss all your options with your dentist first, the possibility of using dental implants to hold replacement teeth is an option worth exploring.

-With the appearance of natural teeth, dental implants can make you feel more attractive and self-confident.
-Your smile looks its best the minute the crowns are added.
+Compared to partial crowns, bridges, or dentures, dental implants are one of the most natural looking dental restorations.
+Each dental implant and crown looks just like a natural tooth and can make you feel more attractive and self-confident as soon as the implant placement has been completed.
 We can match the crowns to the color of existing teeth or, in the case of full replacements, they can be colored to your preference.

-Dental implants are permanent and strongly attached, so chewing seems just as normal as it did before you lost the tooth or teeth.
-The crowns that are fitted onto the implants are durable, so you never have to worry about wearing them out through normal chewing.
+Crafted to be strong, lightweight, and safe for your body, titanium implants are permanent and strongly attached, so chewing seems just as normal as it did before you lost the tooth or teeth.
+The crowns that are fitted onto the implants are designed for long term use and durability, so you'll never have to worry about wearing them out through normal chewing.

 If you choose dental implants to replace a bridge or dentures, you are likely to see an immediate improvement in your speech.
 While bridges and dentures can trip up your tongue and cause you to slur your words, dental implants allow you to speak better than ever.